vaibhav-bharti/vue-basic/README.md

 # vue-basic

-A simple repo for basic of vue.js.
+A simple repo the represent the basics of Vue.js.